Anti-G8 protesters issue map of London capitalist targets

 In 2009, police made more than 100 arrests after protests by tens of thousands of people to coincide with a G20 economic summit in London turned violent.

-There were also clashes between anti-globalization demonstrators and riot officers in Scotland when Britain last hosted a meeting of heads of the Group of Eight leading industrialized nations in 2005.
+There were also clashes between anti-globalisation demonstrators and riot officers in Scotland when Britain last hosted a meeting of heads of the Group of Eight leading industrialised nations in 2005.

 On Thursday, Britain said 3,600 officers from mainland Britain would be sent to Northern Ireland to bolster policing for the G8 summit while security firm G4S will also provide support to deal with any protests and the risk posed by militant Irish nationalists.